List of Titans (2018 TV series) characters: Subject 13 / Conner Kent / Superboy

 In the first season, Conner escapes from Cadmus Laboratories while also freeing Krypto, a dog with Kryptonian abilities.

 In the second season, Conner encounters the Titans when he saves Jason Todd from Deathstroke.
 Hunted by Cadmus personnel, Conner voluntarily surrenders to them when their leader, Mercy Graves, promises to help him control his hosts' impulses.
 He is subsequently brainwashed by Cadmus, who turn him into a biological weapon forced to obey the orders of his controller.
 Mercy attempts to auction him off to bidders, but Dick Grayson and Rachel Roth manage to free Conner from the mind control as the Titans defeat Cadmus.

 In the third season, Conner starts to take up the name of Superboy.
-He accompanies the Titans to Gotham City to investigate Jason Todd's death and surprise revival as Red Hood.
+He accompanies the Titans to Gotham City to investigate Jason's death and surprise revival as Red Hood.